 - 2.1 NHS Dorset CCG shall be entitled to appoint one Governor in accordance with a process of appointment agreed by it with the Trust.
 The absence of any such agreed process of appointment shall not preclude NHS Dorset CCG from appointing its Governor provided the appointment is duly made in accordance with the CCG's own internal processes. - 2.2 Dorset Council and Bournemouth, Christchurch and Poole Council shall be entitled to appoint one Governor each in accordance with the process of appointment agreed by it with the Trust.
-The absence of any such agreed process of appointment shall not preclude the said local authority from appointing its Governor. - 2.3 The Trust shall nominate Bournemouth University and University Hospitals Dorset NHS Foundation Trust Volunteers Group to be designated as Partnership Organisations for the purposes of this Constitution.
-Bournemouth University and the University Hospitals Dorset NHS Foundation Trust Volunteers Group shall be entitled to appoint one Governor each in accordance with a process agreed by it with the Trust.
-The absence of any process of appointment agreed with the Trust shall not preclude the said Partnership Organisation from appointing its Governor provided that appointment is duly made in accordance with the University's and the volunteer group's own internal processes.
+The absence of any such agreed process of appointment shall not preclude the said local authority from appointing its Governor. - The Trust shall has nominated Bournemouth University and University Hospitals Dorset NHS Foundation Trust Volunteers Group to be designated as Partnership Organisations for the purposes of this Constitution.
+Bournemouth University and the University Hospitals Dorset NHS Foundation Trust Volunteers Group shall be entitled to appoint one Governor each in accordance with a process agreed by it with the TrustCompany Secretary.
+The absence of any process of appointment agreed with the Trust shall not preclude the said Partnership Organisation from appointing its Governor provided that appointment is duly made in accordance with the University's and the volunteer group's own internal processes. - 2.32.4 The Trust may nominate a Voluntary Organisation to be designated as a Partnership Organisation for the purposes of this Constitution.
+Such Voluntary Organisation shall be entitled to appoint one Governor in accordance with a process agreed by it with the Company Secretary, with the length of tenure to be agreed by the Trust, not to exceed the duration set out in Clause 13.
+The absence of any process of appointment agreed with the Trust shall not preclude the said Partnership Organisation from appointing its Governor provided that appointment is duly made in accordance with the Voluntary Organisation's own internal processes.